jay-joshy/allergyguide/content/about.md

 path = "about"
 template = "pages.html"
 draft = false
-[extra]
-toc = true
 +++

 # Our goals

-To create a comprehensive resident-led and faculty reviewed website for high-yield and pragmatic information about most things allergy & immunology, meant to help residents in clinic.
+To create a comprehensive cross-Canada resident-led and faculty reviewed website for **high-yield and pragmatic** information about clinical allergy & immunology, meant to help residents and fellows in clinic.
 In particular:

 {% important_box_only() %}